Chapter 4. References

 1. Generation.
 Species generate offspring that carry on their traits.

 2. Variation.
-The offspring’s traits vary, for example by mutation.
+The traits of offspring vary, for example by mutation.

 3. Selection.
-Offspring that survive are selected to continue their traits.
+Offspring that survive are selected to continue the lineage.

 1. Generation.
-The photon process generates “offspring” by instantiation.
+The photon wave actively generates offspring by instantiation.

 2. Variation.
 Photon instances vary in properties like location and direction.

 3. Selection.
-One instance is selected to restart the photon in a physical event.
+A physical event selects one instance to restart the photon lineage.

 Next

-Humanity has long wondered how the stars, galaxies and life itself began?
-For stars to create atoms needs the stability of galaxies that would fly apart without dark matter that just so happens to stop that.
-We make energy by nuclear fission that breaks nuclei apart but stars make energy by nuclear fusion that merges Hydrogen nuclei into Helium, which needs neutrons that the weak force also just happens to allow.
-The laws of physics didn’t let nuclear fusion create the carbon atoms life needs until a just right energy resonance was found:
+Humanity has long wondered how the stars, galaxies, and life itself began?
+For stars to create atoms needs stable galaxies, that would fly apart without the dark matter that just happens to prevent that.
+Stars create energy by the nuclear fusion of Hydrogen into Helium, based on neutrons that the weak force just happens to allow.
+And this fusion only managed to create the carbon atoms needed for life thanks to a just right energy resonance:

-The Goldilocks Effect is that our universe has an unreasonable number of parameters set just right for life, without which we couldn’t exist.
+The Goldilocks effect is that our universe has an unreasonable number of factors set just right for life, without which we wouldn’t exist.
 For example:

-Were these values set “just so” by a kind creator or did a vast system spawn many universes and we just happen to be on the life-supporting one?
-The conclusion isn’t that the universe is designed for life as if so, it is a poor design because most of the universe is inhospitable to life.
-Yet it is true that the parameters of our universe are balanced on a knife edge, for as Susskind says:
+Were these values set just so by a kind creator, or did a vast system spawn many universes and we just happen to be on the life-supporting one?
+The Goldilocks effect isn’t that our universe is designed for life as if so, it is a poor design, since most of the universe is inhospitable to life.
+It is that the nature of our universe is balanced on a knife edge, between the lushness of life and barren desolation:

 1. Strong force.
 If the strong force was stronger or weaker by just 1% there would be no carbon or heavier elements anywhere in the universe.